GEMS FirstPoint School, The Villa, Dubailand – THE REVIEW

 • Outstanding new Principal (2019)

 • No advertised BTEC provision, potentially something that could further expand subject options post-16 and would arguably provide a good fit with FirstPoint specialist facilities

 • No advertised bursary or scholarship provision – although parents should ask whether the school can leverage GEMS central scholarship/bursary schemes

 • A very large school in the making not for all parents/children

-• A school still in phased launch that needs time to bed in all-through provision
+• A school that still needs time to bed in all-through provision to meet its potential

 GEMS FirstPoint is a very interesting school in a multitude of areas – and it is also, importantly, a very good one.
 So what sets it apart.
 There are two defining features that standout and which we believe will be of particular interest to prospective parents.

 First, with FirstPoint, GEMS has set up a Tier 1 premium British School, but set the fees, deliberately, at the very lowest level of the fee structures we typically associate with this class of schools.
 The following graphic is taken from its own marketing literature:

 When you average the fees over thirteen years, the school offers a considerable value proposition for parents, offering a premium education but at a level that (in places, just) touches the borders of lesser mid-tier fees.
 Note the average quoted above is for years KG-9, however even when recalculated up to Year 12 the average is 49,700 AED.